In past years, rising rates have caused some savers to avoid CDs. Back then, people didn’t want to be stuck in them while rates skyrocketed.

 Online banks tend to offer higher yields and lower fees.
 That’s generally because they don’t carry the same overhead costs compared with walk-in branches, and they can pass on that savings to customers.

-For example, Sallie Mae Bank, an online bank, offers a 2.7 percent APY on its one-year CDs – more than three times the national average of 0.88 percent APY.
-On the other hand, Bank of America has a 12-month promotional CD of 0.41 percent APY on all balances.
+For example, Sallie Mae Bank, an online bank, offers an APY on its one-year CD that’s a little more than 2 ¾ times the national average.
+On the other hand, Chase’s highest 12-month CD is only around 1/17 of the national average.

-You can compare CD rates on Bankrate to find the right account for you.
+You can compare CD rates on Bankrate to find the right one for you.

 10. Look at minimum deposit requirements